What Questions Should I Ask Prior to Hiring a Social Security Attorney?

 Is the attorney that will be at my hearing local?
 So many national firms advertise for Social Security cases.
 However, they may fly an attorney into your town the day of the hearing and then fly that attorney back out the same day.
 It is important that the attorney have a working knowledge of your local hearing office, the judges at the hearing office, and any local rules that are applicable.
 If the attorney is coming from out of town, he or she may not be familiar with these things.
 Further, it is usually impossible for you to meet with that attorney prior to your hearing.
 At The Sellers Law Firm, we are all local attorneys.
 We live in the Montgomery area.
 We work here; our children attend school here, and we attend church here.
 We practice in front of these judges every week and we know the workers at the social security offices.

 How will I be charged for you handling my case?
 You should not be charged anything up front.
 Period.
-If a firm tells you that they charge a "case set-up fee" or "advancements of costs"--run!
+If a Social Security Disability lawyer tells you that they charge a "case set-up fee" or "advancements of costs"--run!
 If an attorney is a Social Security approved attorney, he or she will charge you a contingency fee and will receive direct payment of those fees.

 At the Sellers Law Firm, we change the same standard fee set forth by the Social Security Administration.
-We charge 25% of your back social security benefits up to but not more than $6,000.
-This is the fee set forth by the Social Security Administration.
+This is the fee set forth by the Social Security Administration and has been the same for almost four decades.
 We never charge an up-front fee.
 Also, it’s just this simple in that we don’t get paid unless you do!
-Remember, doing nothing, changes nothing!
+Also remember that consultations are always free at The Sellers Law Firm!